arsjobus/practice-fastapi-project/ReadMe.md

 7. Import and make use of FastAPI to create a basic API

-## Drill
+## BASIC DRILL #1

+As an API Consumer,
-1. As a user, I want to query the '/' root level directory of the API, so that I can test the API works and see more details about it.
+I want to query the '/' root level directory of the API, So that I can test the API works and see more details about it.

+As an API Consumer,
-2. As a user, I want to retrieve the item list and use query params to specify a limit, so that I can view all the items existing in items list.
+I want to retrieve the item list and use query params to specify a limit, So that I can view all the items existing in items list.

+As an API Consumer,
-3. As a user, I want to retrieve a specific item by specifiying the index / ID of the item, so that I can check the value of specific items.
+I want to retrieve a specific item by specifiying the index / ID of the item, So that I can check the value of specific items.

+As an API Consumer,
-4. As a user, I want to append items into a list, so that I can build a list of items to perform lookups on later.
+I want to append items into a list,
+So that I can build a list of items to perform lookups on later.

 ## Hints